ChrisJohnsen/tmux-MacOSX-pasteboard/Usage.md

 ## Fine-Grained Usage

-Instead of using `default-command` to “wrap” your top-level shells, you can instead use the wrapper on just the tools that need it.
+Instead of using `default-command` to “wrap” your top-level shells, you can instead use the wrapper on just the tools that need it (see “Beyond Pasteboard Access” (below) for other commands that may also need the wrapper).

 You might want to adopt this approach if part of your shell initialization takes a long time to run: the `default-command` will